jcaillon/Oetools.Sakoe/docs/index.md

 The convention followed by this tool is the following.
   - 0 : used when a command completed successfully, without errors nor warnings.
-  - 1-8 : used when a command completed but with warnings, the level can be used to pinpoint different kind of warnings.
+  - 1-8 : used when a command completed but with warnings, the level can be used to pinpoint different kinds of warnings.
   - 9 : used when a command does not complete and ends up in error.

 ### Website